 More than 55 USDA Civilian Experts Currently Serving in Afghanistan

 WASHINGTON, Feb.
-22, 2011 – The U.S. Department of Agriculture’s (USDA) Foreign Agricultural Service (FAS) announced today that Gary Tietz, an enforcement investigations and analysis officer with USDA’s Food Safety and Inspection Service in Grand Rapids, Mich., has returned from a one-year assignment in Afghanistan where he helped rebuild that country’s agricultural sector.
+23, 2011 – The U.S. Department of Agriculture’s (USDA) Foreign Agricultural Service (FAS) announced today that Thomas Vermeersch, a public health veterinarian with USDA’s Food Safety and Inspection Service in Beardstown, Ill., has returned from a one-year assignment in Afghanistan where he helped rebuild that country’s agricultural sector.
 Currently, 56 USDA employees are serving in Afghanistan.
 The growth of Afghanistan’s agricultural sector, which engages more than 80 percent of its workforce, is a key piece of the U.S. government’s strategy to stabilize the country.

 Most USDA employees deployed to Afghanistan since 2003 have served as agricultural experts within civilian-military units consisting of military force protection and civilians with expertise in agriculture, governance and other areas in need of attention.
 USDA agricultural experts work side by side with Afghans and U.S. government and international partners in 24 of Afghanistan’s 34 rural provinces.
 At the provincial and district levels, USDA agricultural experts train local government representatives and Afghan extension workers in plant and animal health, natural resources management, and improved cultivation and production methods.
 USDA’s primary role in Afghanistan is helping to build capacity within the Ministry of Agriculture, Irrigation and Livestock (MAIL) so that it may deliver vital services to Afghan citizens and farming families.
 USDA currently maintains up to 10 agricultural ministry experts within MAIL.
 In late 2010, USDA officials in Afghanistan announced implementation of a $38 million, multi-year effort meant to help MAIL expand its human resources and build administrative capacity.